AliceO2Group/Monitoring/README.md

 ## Processes monitoring
 To enable process monitoring *ProcessMonitor.enable* flag in configuration file must be set to 1 (see section Configuration file).
 The following metrics are generated every N seconds (N can be specified in the config - *ProcessMonitor.interval*):
-1. etime - elapsed time since the process was started, in the form [[DD-]hh:]mm:ss.
+1. etime - elapsed time since the process was started, in the form [[DD-]hh:]mm:ss
 2. pcpu - cpu utilization of the process in "##.#" format.
 Currently, it is the CPU time used divided by the time the process has been running (cputime/realtime ratio), expressed as a percentage.
-It will not add up to 100% unless you are lucky.
+It will not add up to 100% unless you are lucky
-3. pmem - ratio of the process's resident set size  to the physical memory on the machine, expressed as a percentage.
+3. pmem - ratio of the process's resident set size  to the physical memory on the machine, expressed as a percentage
+4. bytesReceived - the total number of bytes of data received by the process (per interface)
+5. bytesTransmitted - the total number of bytes of data transmitted by the process (per interface)

 ## Monitoring backends
 Metrics are pushed to one or multiple backends.
 The library currently supports three backends - see table below.
 Enabling/Disabling backends is done via configuration file.